dborth/vbagx/README.md

 [3.0.1]

-* Implemented a brand new Dynamic Recompilation (JIT) core for GBA games on Wii, built entirely from scratch.
+* Implemented a brand new Dynamic Recompilation (JIT) core for GBA games on both Wii and GameCube, built entirely from scratch.
 This is a from-the-ground-up addition, not a port - real GBA titles now run with plenty of headroom above a full, locked 60fps, well beyond what the interpreter core could sustain.
-Enable it from Settings > Emulation > Dynamic GBA Recompilation
+Enable it from Settings > Emulation
+* Replaced GameCube's old ROM paging system with a new ARAM/SD hybrid virtual memory pager - ROM data now streams transparently from SD into ARAM and MEM1 on demand instead of needing to fit entirely in memory ahead of time, allowing the JIT to be possible (since it doesn't have to be aware of backing data location)
+* Rewritten memory management for both Wii/GameCube, freeing up 8MB+ for a JIT Cache, while still allowing 32MB ROMs
 * GB/GBA audio is cleaner and truer to the original hardware, with one less resampling step - it is now generated natively at 48kHz - instead of upsampled from 44100Hz (GBA) and 22050Hz (GB)
 * Audio samples are now written directly into the output buffer with no intermediate mixing buffer in between, reducing audio latency
 * Smart dynamic audio rate control keeps playback speed correctly matched to real GBA hardware timing, with a